PingLaggerYT/MineM-Invoice-System/README.md

 # MineM-Invoice-System
 Invoice system based on most FiveM servers and can be used in Roleplay modes.

+# Overview:
+This plugin works with 1.14 - 1.20.
+Below has not been tested.

 # Features:
 - Configurable menu and items.
 - Customizable messages.